m133225/RoboND-Kinematics-Project-Submission/writeup.md

 T5_6 : [[cos(theta6), -sin(theta6), 0, 0], [0, 0, -1, 0], [sin(theta6), cos(theta6), 0, 0], [0, 0, 0, 1]]
 T6_EE : [[1, 0, 0, 0], [0, 1, 0, 0], [0, 0, 1, 0.303000000000000], [0, 0, 0, 1]]

+The individual transformation matrices are simply evaluated by feeding the DH parameters into the general transformation matrix shown in the lesson `Denavit-Hartenberg Parameters`.

 Assuming that the End-Effector has a position of `[px, py ,pz]` and has an orientation of euler angles `roll, pitch, yaw`.
 Generalised Homogenous Transform T0_EE:
 ```
 [[sin(pitch)*cos(roll)*cos(yaw) + sin(roll)*sin(yaw), -sin(pitch)*sin(roll)*cos(yaw) + sin(yaw)*cos(roll), cos(pitch)*cos(yaw), px]